-Sir Mark Lowcock is a Distinguished Non-Resident Fellow at the Center for Global Development.
+Sir Mark Lowcock is a Senior Fellow at the Center for Global Development.
 He joined the Center in June 2021 following a 36-year career in international development policy and programme management and global humanitarian issues.
 His areas of interest include development finance, multilateral reform, governance, the organisation of international development and humanitarian institutions and operational management in fragile and conflict-affected settings.

 Sir Mark joined CGD from the United Nations, where he served as Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator between 2017 and 2021.
 In that role he visited more than 50 countries across the Caribbean, Europe, Africa, Asia, the Middle East, Latin America and the Pacific, and was responsible for the coordination of responses to all the world’s major humanitarian crises.
 He chaired the Inter-Agency Standing Committee through which the UN, the Red Cross family and leading international NGOs coordinate the provision of help and protection to people caught up in disasters and emergencies.